 Look at Campisi’s video.
 I altered it because I have an XC and 800m background before moving up to sprints, so I have more endurance than the average sprinter.
 I wish you the best of luck in your running career, my friend.

 Running a 25 with a 50-meter fade shows you have the speed for this distance.
 The fastest 200 meter dash ever runs a shade under 20.
 You seem to lack stamina, and since you didn’t mention your age or how you train, I can only suggest you try adding five meters to the distance you run before fading.
 Then go from there and repeat the regimen.
 Push yourself to do this; it will not be easy.
 With diligence, however, you can realistically shave 15 meters off your fade in a month.
 In three months of work, you should have a good understanding of what you’re ultimately capable of.

 How do I run a faster 100m/200 meter dash?

 If you’re born “quick,” you work.

 Work on strength and speed endurance.
 There are hundreds of programs out there.
 Find one you like and see if it works.

 A little story: I once coached sprints and relays at one of two local high schools.
-The town is small and had one competitive track: basically one school on each side, distance, and middle-distance runners in outside lanes.
+The town is small and had one competitive track: one school on each side, with distance, and middle-distance runners in outside lanes.
 It was congested, to say the least, but I had a good view of our primary cross-town opposition.

 Beginning the season, they had two sprinters faster than our best, and their short-relay was probably 1–1.5 seconds faster than ours.
 They worked and worked and worked.
 They were on track long after we finished stretching.
 In the first part of the season, their top two ran 11.0 and 11.1.
 I hoped that my anchor might achieve that by divisionals.
 Our sprint corps all fell into the 11.4–11.7 range.